 define('WP_TEMP_DIR', dirname(__FILE__) . '/tmp/');

-This will tell WordPress to use the new tmp folder. - Add this code to your wp-config.xml file:
+This will tell Wordpress to use the new tmp folder.

 define ('FS_METHOD', 'direct');

-This will override WordPress’ permission checks on the server and force WordPress to use ‘direct’ for updates (automatic without FTP) - Check your file permissions, the user and group should have write access, other/everyone should not (Definately no 777 permissions allowed!)
+9. Check your file permissions, the user and group should have write access, other/everyone should not (Definately no 777 permissions allowed!)

-- Run your WordPress Install script
+10. Run your Wordpress Install script

-- Done!
+11. Done!

 The only thing to note is that newly added files are not automatically added to the web group, so its possible you will need to set the group owner again for your files, but this is now just a single command.